Maya Deren: Meshes of the Afternoon (1943)

 The loose repetition and rhythm cut short any expectation of a conventional narrative, heightening the dream-like qualities.
-The camera initially does not show her face, which precludes identification with a particular woman.
+The camera initially does not show her face, which precludes identification with a particular woman, which creates a universalizing, totalizing effect- as it is easier to relate to an unknown, faceless woman.
 Multiple selves appear, shifting between the first and third person, suggesting that the super-ego is at play, which is in line with the psychoanalytic Freudian staircase and flower motifs.
 This kind of Freudian interpretation, which she disagreed with, led Deren to add sound, composed by Teiji Itō, to the film.

 Another interpretation is that each film is an example of a "personal film".
-Her first piece explores a woman's subjectivity and her relation to the external world.
+Her first film, Meshes of the Afternoon, explores a woman's subjectivity and relation to the external world.
 Georges Sadoul said Deren may have been "the most important figure in the post-war development of the personal, independent film in the U.S.A."
 In featuring the filmmaker as the woman whose subjectivity in the domestic space is explored, the feminist dictum "the personal is political" is foregrounded.
 As with her other films on self-representation, Deren navigates conflicting tendencies of the self and the "other", through doubling, multiplication and merging of the woman in the film.
 Following a dreamlike quest with allegorical complexity, Meshes of the Afternoon has an enigmatic structure and a loose affinity with both film noir and domestic melodrama.
 The film is famous for how it resonated with Deren's own life and anxieties.
 According to a review in The Moving Image, "this film emerges from a set of concerns and passionate commitments that are native to Deren's life and her trajectory.
 The first of these trajectories is Deren's interest in socialism during her youth and university years".

 Director's notes

-There is no concrete information about the conception of Meshes of the Afternoon beyond that Deren offered the poetic ideas and Hammid was able to turn them into visuals.
+There is no concrete information about the conception of Meshes of the Afternoon beyond that Deren offered the poetic ideas and Hammid was able to turn them into visuals, as she envisioned them.
 Deren's initial concept began on the terms of a subjective camera, one that would show the point of view of herself without the aid of mirrors and would move as her eyes through spaces.
 According to the earliest program note, she describes Meshes of the Afternoon as follows:

 This film is concerned with the interior experiences of an individual.
 It does not record an event which could be witnessed by other persons.
 Rather, it reproduces the way in which the subconscious of an individual will develop, interpret, and elaborate an apparently simple and casual incident into a critical emotional experience.